 The medical team is here to care for your baby and to help you look after your baby and yourself.

 Support in the NNU

 It can be frightening for you to see your baby being cared for in such a ‘high-tech’ environment.
 The team will talk you through the policies and procedures in the NNU as well as the plan of care for your baby.
-The doctors and nurses will be there for you to help you through the highs and lows and any hurdles during your journey through the NNU.
+The doctors and nurses will be there for you, helping you through the highs and lows and any hurdles during your journey through the NNU.
 They will be there to support you through the range of emotions you may experience.